GoogleChrome/CertificateTransparency/log_policy.md

 Accepted Root Certificate.
 Rejected logging submissions **must not** be issued an SCT by the CT log.

-If specified within the Application, a log may reject submission to log certificates that chain up to an Accepted Root Certificate based on one or more of the following conditions:
+A log may reject submission to log certificates that chain up to an Accepted Root Certificate based on one or more of the following conditions:
 * **Certificate Revoked:** If the log determines that a certificate has been revoked by the issuing CA, it may reject the logging submission.
 If the log is unable to determine revocation status, it must accept the logging submission